Research

 Organism-environment relationships

-Land-cover change
+Land-cover mapping & land-cover change

 We have ongoing projects in forests, grasslands, and deserts, but the majority of my lab's work has focused on the ~80,000 ephemeral, runoff-fed wetlands in the southern and central Great Plains known as playas that are the main regional source of aboveground freshwater.
-Our research has focused on how playas collectively function as an ecological network and how land-cover change is disrupting structural and functional connectivity within that network for a variety of wildlife species.
+That research has focused on how playas collectively function as an ecological network and how land-cover change is disrupting structural and functional connectivity within that network for a variety of wildlife species.

 Habitat fragmentation